 Alcoholic Beverages: Student possession or consumption of alcoholic beverages is prohibited on College property.
-Violations subject to disciplinary action include the possession, consumption, or being under the influence of alcoholic beverages on the college campus or while representing the College during an off-campus activity.
+Violations subject to disciplinary action include the possession, consumption, or being

 Illegal Substances: The possession, distribution, or use of any illegal substance on campus or at any College related function on or off campus is prohibited.